 Hardware fastened to steel windows will not pull out, and ventilators will not distort or rack as they get older.

-In short, modern technology such as metal pretreatment processes and top coats enable manufacturers to produce windows that will require little to no maintenance.
+In short, modern technology like metal pre-treatment processes and top coats enable manufacturers to produce windows that will require little to no maintenance.